ESMCI/cime/doc/source/running-a-case.rst

   To set up a branch run, locate the restart tar file or restart directory for ``$RUN_REFCASE`` and ``$RUN_REFDATE`` from a previous run, then place those files in the ``$RUNDIR`` directory.
 See `setting up a branch run <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_ for an example.

 hybrid
-  A hybrid run indicates that CESM is initialized more like a startup, but uses initialization datasets from a previous case.
+  A hybrid run indicates that the model is initialized more like a startup, but uses initialization datasets from a previous case.
   This is somewhat analogous to a branch run with relaxed restart constraints.
   A hybrid run allows users to bring together combinations of initial/restart files from a previous case (specified by ``$RUN_REFCASE``) at a given model output date (specified by ``$RUN_REFDATE``).
   Unlike a branch run, the starting date of a hybrid run (specified by ``$RUN_STARTDATE``) can be modified relative to the reference case.
   In a hybrid run, the model does not continue in a bit-for-bit fashion with respect to the reference case.
   The resulting climate, however, should be continuous provided that no model source code or namelists are changed in the hybrid run.
   In a hybrid initialization, the ocean model does not start until the second ocean coupling step, and the coupler does a "cold start" without a restart file.

 The variable ``$RUN_TYPE`` determines the initialization type.
 This setting is only important for the initial run of a production run when the $CONTINUE_RUN variable is set to FALSE.
 After the initial run, the ``$CONTINUE_RUN`` variable is set to TRUE, and the model restarts exactly using input files in a case, date, and bit-for-bit continuous fashion.
 The variable ``$RUN_TYPE`` is the start date (in yyyy-mm-dd format) either a startup or hybrid run.
 If the run is targeted to be a hybrid or branch run, you must also specify values for ``$RUN_REFCASE`` and ``$RUN_REFDATE``.
 All run startup variables are discussed in `run start control variables <http://www.cesm.ucar.edu/models/cesm2.0/external-link-here>`_.